Managing content sets

 - Click OK to close the dialog.

-- Enter a File Name or use the default name, and then click OK.
-The Tanium Server exports the content file to the Downloads folder on the system that you use to access the Tanium Console.
+The Tanium Server exports the content file to the downloads folder on the system that you used to access the Tanium Console.

-You can import files that are in JSON or XML format.
+You can import content files that are in JSON or XML format.

-- Digitally sign the content file and ensure a public key is in place to validate the signature, as described under Authenticating content files.
+- Digitally sign the content file and ensure a public key is in place to validate the signature.
+See Authenticating content files.

-- Click Choose File, find and select the configuration file, and click Open.
+- Click Choose File, select the content file, and click Open.

 - Select resolutions for any conflicts.
-For guidance, see Conflicts and Best practices, or consult your TAM.
+For guidance, see Conflicts and Best practices.